 Document delivery service

-If you need an item that is not available at one of the University of Kent libraries, we will try to borrow it for you from elsewhere.
+If you need an item that isn't available at one of the University of Kent libraries, we'll try to get it for you from elsewhere.

 The service is free to: